silverfisk/silverfisk.github.io/content/posts/observability/fluent-bit.md

 # Overview
 ----

-How to isolate log access in a multitenant AWS EKS cluster between tenants.
-I'm writing a small post here in case some one else is searching for a similar solution since I could not find any working examples or documentation on this.
+In this post, we discuss how to isolate log access in a multitenant AWS EKS cluster between tenants.
+This solution is intended for those who need to give customer team members access to their own microservice log output without replicating the log storage out to other logging solutions or out of the AWS account to minimize the risk of data leakage.

 ## Situation

 We have a multi-tenant EKS Kubernetes cluster that is used as an internal development platform.
 Development teams use the platform to deploy their microservices.
 While the developers do not have access to the AWS account hosting the cluster, they do need access to their own log files.
 These log files are stored in AWS CloudWatch Logs in the EKS AWS account, to which the developers do not have access.
 However, the customer team does have their own AWS account.
+{{% portfolio image="/img/fluent-bit.png" alt="FluentBit" %}}
 By default, the cluster uses a Fluent Bit daemonset to forward all pod logs to the same Log Group in AWS CloudWatch Logs.
 This configuration allows the customer team to access their logs, even though the developers cannot log in to the EKS AWS account.
+{{% /portfolio %}}

 ## Task

-Give customer team members access to their own microservice log output, without replicating the log storage out to other logging solutions, and/or out of the AWS account to minimise risk of data leakage.
-It is also important that other teams using the same multitenant cluster cannot access each others logs.
-System pods and similar should log to a common Log Group so the Platform Engineering team have easy access to logs not belonging to development teams.
+The goal is to give customer team members access to their own microservice log output, without replicating the log storage out to other logging solutions, and/or out of the AWS account to minimize the risk of data leakage.
+It is also important that other teams using the same multitenant cluster cannot access each other's logs.
+System pods and similar should log to a common Log Group so the Platform Engineering team has easy access to logs not belonging to development teams.
 This also ensures separation of concerns and least privilege, so that platform engineers cannot read application output unless given access to those log groups.

 ## Action

-**First short overview of how Fluent Bit works in kubernetes:**
+**Fluent Bit Overview**

-A Fluent Bit daemonset is configured to ingest logs on each node, each log source is defined as an ```[INPUT]``` section in the fluent configuration and every event always have to consist of a _timestamp_ and a _message_, and then it is _tagged_ as it comes in to its input.
+A Fluent Bit daemonset is configured to ingest logs on each node.
+Each log source is defined as an [INPUT] section in the fluent configuration, and every event always has to consist of a timestamp and a message, and then it is tagged as it comes in to its input.

-If any processing of such an event needs to be done, this is done with a ```[FILTER]``` block.
-This can be used to reshape, drop or even annotate the event with metadata.
+If any processing of such an event needs to be done, this is done with a [FILTER] block.
+This can be used to reshape, drop, or even annotate the event with metadata.

-There are other features such as parsers, storage and routers, but they will not be mentioned here.
-However the last part to configure is an ```[OUTPUT]```
+There are other features such as parsers, storage, and routers, but they will not be mentioned here.
+The last part to configure is an [OUTPUT].

 #### Configuration

-Say that you have a standard input.
-It is standard, but I will show it here just to have a working example.
-Se here that we ingest container logs and give the events the ```kube.*``` tag:
+Here is a standard input configuration for Fluent Bit.
+It ingests container logs and gives the events the kube.* tag:

 ```
 [INPUT]